 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The generator is rated for a noise of 76 dBA (less noisy than a shower).
-Its starting mechanisms include a simple traditional pull-start mechanism and a simple and elegant electric starter (battery included).
+At a noise rating of 76 dBA (less noisy than a vacuum cleaner), this generator can be started via a conventional pull-start mechanism, or a simple and elegant electric starter (battery included).

 The control panel features the following 4 AC outlets:

-The design of the Ford FG5250PBE is a typical, open frame, with the dimensions of L28 x W20 x H20 in, offering support and stability and enabling the possibility of raising it above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The Ford FG5250PBE has a conventional, open frame design, of the following dimensions: L28 x W20 x H20 in, which offers support and allows it to be raised above ground level.
+This type of design is ideal for tough environments and heavy outdoor use.